cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 creates a memory cell at coordinates (3, 5) and assigns labels `cell1` and `cell2` to it.

 Labels are useful for creating references to labeled blocks.
-As labels may be used directly as link names when specifying [processor links](#processor-links), it is often desirable to use a literal or symbolic link name for a block label.
+As labels may be used directly as link names when specifying [processor links](#processor-links), it is often desirable to use a literal or a symbolic link name for a block label.

 > [!NOTE]
 > For more complex schematic, using [symbolic link names](#linking-by-a-symbolic-name) as labels is strongly recommended.
 Symbolic names can describe the function of the block in the schematic, and using them leaves the task of assigning literal link names to blocks in different processors to the compiler, simplifying the link management and maintenance significantly.